kevinblumenfeld/PSCloudTools/PSCompliance/docs/Get-LAInPlaceHold.md

 ## DESCRIPTION
-Reports on in-place holds from the legacy, Exchange specific, "Compliance Management \> in-place eDiscovery & hold" This does not report on each mailbox that is on hold - Use Get-LAMailboxInPlaceHold to report on that (however that command provides only the legacy holds).
+Reports on in-place holds from the legacy, Exchange specific, "Compliance Management \> in-place eDiscovery & hold" This does not report on each mailbox that is on hold - Use Get-LaMailboxInPlaceHold to report on that (however that command provides only the legacy holds).
-To report on modern holds, use Get-LAComplianceCase to report on in-place holds from the new "Security and Compliance Center".
+To report on modern holds, use Get-LaComplianceCase to report on in-place holds from the new "Security and Compliance Center".

 ## EXAMPLES

 ### -------------------------- EXAMPLE 1 --------------------------
 ```
-Get-LAInPlaceHold | Export-Csv ./LegacyHolds.csv -NoTypeInformation
+Get-LaInPlaceHold | Export-Csv ./LegacyHolds.csv -NoTypeInformation
 ```

 ### -------------------------- EXAMPLE 2 --------------------------
 ```
-Get-LAInPlaceHold | Out-GridView
+Get-LaInPlaceHold | Out-GridView
 ```

 ## PARAMETERS